Vincentvjj/files-challenge/README.md

 info343 challenges

-Please be nice to me :) Please give first quarter here in UW, I trust you guys!
+Please be nice to me :) First quarter here in UW, I trust you! :))